A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Individual light profiles for sub-samples

 \section{Individual light profiles for sub-samples}

 Figure~\ref{fig:result_all_extended} shows the stacked light profiles as a function of galactocentric radius (\textit{top} row) as well as surface brightness (\textit{bottom} row) for each of the sub-samples binned in galaxy stellar mass.
-For each case, in addition to our fiducial result, we also show the profiles computed assuming the SMC dust law (shown as \textit{dashed} curves) as well as for our two test dust-correction scenarios: \textit{(i)} assuming a single value of dust per galaxy (shown as \textit{dotted} curves); and \textit{(ii)} stacking only the pixels with a reliable per-pixel dust estimate (shown as \textit{dash-dotted} curves).
+For each case, in addition to our fiducial result, we also show the profiles computed assuming the SMC dust law (shown as \textit{dashed} curves) and the \citet{buat18} dust law (shown as \textit{dotted} curves).
+Figure~\ref{fig:result_all_extended2} shows the results for our two test dust-correction scenarios: \textit{(i)} assuming a single value of dust per galaxy (shown as \textit{dashed} curves); and \textit{(ii)} stacking only the pixels with a reliable per-pixel dust estimate (shown as \textit{dotted} curves).